Step 0: Introductions that are in the listed category

 The Australian Inventory of Industrial Chemicals (Inventory) is an online database of industrial chemicals that are being manufactured or imported into Australia.
 Start by checking whether your chemical is listed on the Inventory.

-If you know your chemical's identity
+If you know your chemical's CAS number or CAS name

 Search the Inventory using your chemical's CAS number.
 If you don't know the CAS number or the chemical does not have an assigned CAS number, search the Inventory using the chemical's CAS name (using the keyword search).